VictorWTan/Huddle-And-Chill/README.md

 <h1><strong>Technologies Used</strong></h1>

 The app is created with the MERN infrastructure which comprises of Mongoose, Express, React, and Node.js.
+Everything was styled using Tailwind CSS.
 I am also using the Google OAuth React Login library.

 <h1><strong>User Experience</strong></h1>